 The Learn to Crochet Project - A Beginners Crochet Course

-This is the book for beginners that we always wanted to write.
+There’s a wonderful moment in every class where someone who has been struggling just suddenly gets it.
+The light bulb goes on and their frustration turns to a beaming smile of joy.
+You know then that you’ve introduced someone to a hobby for life, one that will sooth their mind and keep their family and friends warm.
+That’s once you get past the frustrations of having to constantly think and count!This is the book for beginners that we always wanted to write.
 It’s the one we wish we could have learnt from.
 Between the two of us we’ve taught hundreds of people to crochet in classes up and down the UK (and abroad).
 The more you teach beginners the more you see the different areas that people struggle with and which simple tips can be shared to overcome them.
 We wanted this book to give you the same feeling of being in class, to give you the same level of information imparted in a friendly way, to distil all the teaching experience we’ve gained.
 It is spiral bound so it lays nice and flat while you work and makes it easy to flip back and forth between the various bits of information you might need.
 We want this book to give you the best start possible.

 given to make (mug cosies we are looking at you!)
 That’s why in this book we have focussed on wearable items.
 There is something very wonderful about being able to make something to wear right from the beginning.
 There’s no better feeling than being able to respond to a comment about your clothing by saying “Thanks, I made it!”

 So let’s get you crocheting!
 We have written the book as though it is a course so it is best to start at the beginning and work your way through the text and the projects in order.

 The book is written in UK standard crochet terminology and has a full discussion of the differences between the UK and US standards and makes references to the US terms throughout.